lturnerbio/TURNER_Scripting_Project/README.md

 This will remove redundant sequences from our assemblies. cd-hit will also produce a list of protein-families from a given fasta database.

+# BUSCO

+I will be using the software BUSCO in order to asses both quality and annotation completeness of our newly assembled transcriptome.